Frequently Asked Questions for Prospective Students.

-Electives in this and other important areas are offered regularly.
+Electives in this and other important areas are offered regularly with the approval of the academic advisor.
 Students may also take electives in other programs at CIIS.
 For more information about specific course listings, please see our Course of Study page.

 2. What is the curriculum for an Advanced Standing student who already has a Master's Degree in a related field?

 Full time students who enter the program with Regular Standing (those who enter with a BA) typically take three to four years to complete coursework.
 This is followed by the internship, which takes one year if it is a full-time internship (about forty hours a week), two years if it is a part-time internship (about twenty hours a week).
 The dissertation also follows coursework and, while it is possible to complete the dissertation in one year, students typically take two years to complete and write up their research.
 Realistically, a full time student admitted with Regular standing can expect to complete the degree in five to seven years, depending on their choice of internship and the nature of their dissertation project.